 It Can Wait: Distracted Driving Avoidance Tips

-In our last article, we discussed the various categories of distracted driving and took a look at some of the facts associated with the growing epidemic.
+In a previous article for Distracted Driving Awareness Month, we discussed the various categories of distracted driving and took a look at some of the facts associated with the growing epidemic.
 So what measures can be taken to ensure that we stay focused behind the wheel?
 Here are some suggestions from industry experts to help you get to your destination safely.

 Hang Up and Drive